Surkhay II: Struggle against Russians

-After annexation of Derbent and Quba Khanates in 1806, Russians sent demands towards Surkhay to submit and pay tribue.
+After annexation of Derbent and Quba Khanates in 1806, Russians sent demands towards Surkhay to submit and pay tribute.
 Surkhay however, claimed tributes were higher than he expected and refused it.
 Approached by new Russian viceroy Alexander Tormasov later, he expressed allegiance, but secretly aided Shaykh Ali Khan of Quba in his guerilla warfare.

 He attacked Jafar Qoli Khan Donboli in 1808, who was the new khan of Shaki installed by Russians 2 years ago.
 Camping near Jalayir village, he brought 12,000 Gazikumukh soldiers, 1,500 Dzhengutai Kumyks under Ali Sultan, 1,000 soldiers from Akusha-Dargo Union, 3,000 Avars, 2,000 soldiers from Jar-Balakan and 500 Kaitags.
 His army included the blind Muhammad Hasan, as well as Qasim Khan of Shirvan and Surkhay's sons Nuh, Khalid, Zakariyya and Murtuzali.
 However, he was defeated after 2 hours of battle.

 In September 1809, a congress was held in the domains of Surkhay, at which Shaykh Ali and Akushan elders were also present.
 As a result, they decided to attack Quba in 10 days.
 Attack was success as Russians reported in August 1810 that the inhabitants of Quba and the local beys had gone over to side of Khan.
 Nevertheless, the khan was defeated again and retreated to Yersi.